prottmann/anno_tool/README.md

 - `endproduct`: name of the resulting product you want to calculate ratios for
 - `endnumber`: number of buildings you want to use for endproduct

+Important: you have to enter the productivities in `times base value` rather than `percentage`.
+The result will be given in `percentage`.

 ## Todo
+- only german names for products available
-At the moment all products are listed with german names and not all items are listed.
+- not all items are listed.
-Arctic products are missing completely and new world is mainly added for produciton for old world.
+- Arctic products are missing completely
+- new world is mainly added for produciton for old world
+- Ships building is missing completly